 What does A-Team want to communicate in that call?

 Representation from every unit would be nice, and whoever is committed to culture of evidence within that unit.
-Some are one person units, may be a challenge. / not token representation
+Some are one person units, may be a challenge.
+Commitment/interest is key, not token representation

 Poll for who plans to continue/leave to join a different committee: 100%